Salamanca This north-western gem is one of Spain's best cities to visit.

 Prices from

 A visit in March will reveal the city at its craziest.
-The Las Fallas Festival, a three-week affair, sees huge papier-mâché sculptures paraded through the streets, then burnt in a final blaze amid fireworks, firecrackers and bonfire smoke.
+The Las Fallas Festival is a three-week affair that sees huge papier-mâché sculptures paraded through the streets, then burnt in a final blaze amid fireworks, firecrackers and bonfire smoke.

 Top tip: Valencia’s compact size makes it easy to explore on foot or by bike – look out for the city’s bike rental sharing system, Valenbisi.